maheshkhanwalkar/circuitcc/README.md

 The reason for keeping `start` and `end` fields in the token is to allow for better error messaging (especially down the line with syntactic parsing) which can pinpoint where in the original source the error arises.

+## Error Handling

+Upon encountering an invalid token, the lexer prints out the error with the invalid token string and position.
+However, the lexer does not just exit after encountering the first invalid token.
+Instead, it prints the error and keeps on trying to generate more tokens and printing out more errors if it encounters more invalid tokens.